rayjolt/100-days-of-code/log.md

 **Today's Progress**: Also spent all of my time today learning about matrices on Khan Academy.
 This is becoming a theme.
 I covered 2D matrix transformations, and matrix inverses and determinants.

 **Thoughts:** I was blown away by learning about matrix transformations, and realising that they basically underpin all of 3D computer graphics.
 When I get as far as matrix transposes I should be able to understand what's going on in the week 2 machine learning videos, so I'll switch back to Andrew Ng's course at that point.

+### Day 5: 25 March 2018

+**Today's Progress**: Finished studying matrices and vectors at Khan Academy (for now), and am starting back on the machine learning course videos.

+**Thoughts:** I now know a lot more about matrices than I did a few days ago, and the logistic regression algorithm in Andrew Ng's course is starting to make sense.
+I feel I'm making good progress.